Skip to main content

 Additional CLI flags

-Use this field to run the scanner binary with additional flags supported by that scanner.
+Use this field to run the scanner binary with additional flags supported by the external scanner.

 caution